ucf-cs/PMap/README.md

 ## Project state
 This project currently uses an implementation of *A Lock-Free Wait-Free Hash Table* by Cliff Click.
 It uses xxhash as a fast hashing algorithm.
 It performs basic size, isEmpty, containsKey, put, putIfAbsent, remove, and replace operations in the benchmark.
 The design presently uses linear probing and offers no persistence.
 The next step of this project is to add efficient KCAS support.
 From there, lock-free hopscotch hashing can be added.
 After that, KCAS can be replaced with an implementation of PMwCAS.
 Detailed references to these components can be found in the comments at the top of `hashMap.hpp`.

+Needs implementation of update operation.
+Currently restricted to pointer keys and values, though we want to support any 64-bit type ideally.